DigiKrafting/blender_addon_reallusion/README.md

-# Blender Addon iClone
+# Blender Addon Reallusion

-Pipeline/Workflow import/export for iClone.
+Pipeline/Workflow import/export for Character Creator (CC) and export to 3DXchange for iClone.

 \* Updated to Blender 2.80.0 Beta

 # Features

-- One click iClone Base FBX Template Import (Copies "Base.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
+- One click CC Base FBX Template Import (Copies "Base.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
-- One click iClone Female FBX Template Import (Copies "Base Female.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
+- One click CC Female FBX Template Import (Copies "Base Female.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
-- One click iClone Male FBX Template Import (Copies "Base Male.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
+- One click CC Male FBX Template Import (Copies "Base Male.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
+- Option to create "//{Textures}/Reallusion/" folder and copy/rename texture files to Reallusion''s naming Conventions for import (* See CC screenshot below)

 ## 3DXchange

-- One click iClone 3DXchange FBX Export (Exports scene to export folder and opens file in 3DXchange)
+- One click 3DXchange FBX Export (Exports scene to export folder and opens file in 3DXchange)

 ## Character Creator

-- Application Link to Open iClone Character Creator (Exports scene to export folder before opening Character Creator for manual import)
+- Application Link to Open CC (Exports scene to export folder before opening CC for manual import)

 # Required Blender Version

 Blender 2.80.0+

-blender_addon_iclone 1.2.0+
+blender_addon_reallusion 1.2.0+

 2.80.0

-Prior to blender_addon_iclone 1.2.0
+Prior to blender_addon_reallusion 1.2.0

 2.79.0